-In our opinion the Holding Company and its subsidiary companies, which are companies incorporated in India, have in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2020, based on "the internal control over financial reporting criteria established by the company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India".
+In our opinion the Holding Company and its subsidiary company, which are company incorporated in India, have in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2021, based on "the internal control over financial reporting criteria established by the company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India".

 For Sorab S. Engineer & Co.
-Chartered Accountants Firm's Registration No. 110417W

-Place : Ahmedabad Partner Date : 24th June 2020 Membership No.100892
+Firm's Registration No. 110417W Chartered Accountants CA. Chokshi Shreyas B. Partner Membership No.100892